Chixpy/CHXPas/Tests/CTC/Readme.md

 ## SDLProcessing.lpi

 This is the main base program to simulate Processing.
 To use it simply open and `Save Proyect As...` with a new name.

-Pascal don't have Garbage Collector as is, so allocated memory and objects must be freed `OnFinish` if created `OnSetup` (or `OnCompute`/`OnEvent`).
+Pascal don't have Garbage Collector as is, so allocated memory and objects must be freed.
 In FPC, we can make reference counted interfaced objects wich autofree, but it's easier free them manually.

-Processing's `OnDraw` is splited in `OnCompute` and `OnDraw`.
+`ExitProg` var is used to Finish the program in `Compute` and `HandleEvent`.

-`OnCompute` is called every frame and had 3 parameters
+Processing's `Draw` is splited in `Compute` and `Draw`.
+Both are called every frame. `Compute` has FrameTime var with millisecond passed between frames.

-  - Window: A class wich
+The pourpose of `Draw` in the main program is for implementation of `Show`/`Draw`/etc. methods of classes.
+I'm not sure wich is the best way to implement it in this ports. (pass SDLRenderer as parameter or as property of an common ancestor class).

-So, the pourpose of `OnDraw` in the main program is for implemntation of `Show`/`Draw`/etc. methods of classes.
-I'm not sure wich is the best way to implement it (SDLRenderer as parameter or as property of an common ancestor class).
+Some Events are listed and commented out to have an easy reference, and window and any quit event is handled automatically.

-All Events are listed and commented out to have an easy reference, and window and any quit event is handled automatically.
-Escape key is mapped to exit the program too.
+`Esc` key is mapped to exit the program and `F11` will show framerate in window title

 If window is resized, SDL Renderer automatically stretch image to its actual size.
 If soft renderer is used it will be scaled by integer values, because